Bartek-wki/CakeShop/README.md

 The backend API allows for:

-- Get basic information about all products,
+- get basic information about all products,
-- Get all information about a single product,
+- get all information about a single product,
 - save your order.

 ## O projekcie (polski)